onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 2. The `(with-test-env)` macro will setup and teardown a full fledged test environment for running your job (or jobs) locally.
 It handles the different failure conditions of Onyx, as well as terminating when it recieves an interupt (Ctrl-C).
-The macro is [*anaphoric*](http://letoverlambda.com/index.cl/guest/chap6.html) ,meaning that it creates a development environment and binds it to a user defined symbol.
+The macro is [*anaphoric*](http://letoverlambda.com/index.cl/guest/chap6.html), meaning that it creates a development environment and binds it to a user defined symbol.
 In this case, that symbol is `test-env`.
 [Read More](https://onyx-platform.gitbooks.io/onyx/content/doc/user-guide/testing-onyx-jobs.html#automatic-resource-clean-up)

     ```